Candy cane: Production

 As with other forms of stick candy, the earliest canes were manufactured by hand.
-Chicago confectioners the Bunte Brothers filed one of the earliest patents for candy cane making machines in the early 1920s.
+Chicago confectioners, the Bunte Brothers, filed one of the earliest patents for candy cane making machines in the early 1920s.
 Caneworking is a method used originally to create complex designs in long "canes" of glass, by which smaller rods are subsumed into larger rods and subsequently rolled into minute diameters while preserving the design.
 Examples of this are murrine and millefiori glass ornaments.
-While candy canes are often shaped into curved walking-style canes, it should be mentioned that the process by which they are made by hand is called, candy caning, or candy caneworking.
+While candy canes are often shaped into curved walking-style canes, it should be mentioned that the process by which they are made by hand is called candy caning, or candy caneworking.
 It is fundamentally identical to glass canework, and caneworking is also used with clay polymer.

-In 1919, in Albany, Georgia, Robert McCormack began making candy canes for local children and by the middle of the century, his company (originally the Famous Candy Company, then the Mills-McCormack Candy Company, and later Bobs Candies) had become one of the world's leading candy cane producers.
-Candy cane manufacturing initially required significant labor that limited production quantities; the canes had to be bent manually as they came off the assembly line to create their curved shape and breakage often ran over 20 percent.
+In 1919, in Albany, Georgia, Robert McCormack began making candy canes for local children, and by the middle of the century, his company (originally the Famous Candy Company, then the Mills-McCormack Candy Company, and later Bobs Candies) had become one of the world's leading candy cane producers.
+Candy cane manufacturing initially required significant labour that limited production quantities; the canes had to be bent manually as they came off the assembly line to create their curved shape, and breakage often ran over 20 percent.
 McCormack's brother-in-law, Gregory Harding Keller, was a seminary student in Rome who spent his summers working in the candy factory back home.
 In 1957, Keller, as an ordained Roman Catholic priest of the Diocese of Little Rock, patented his invention, the Keller Machine, which automated the process of twisting soft candy into spiral striping and cutting it into precise lengths as candy canes.